codigo/basic-infra-setup/README.md

 ## Maintenance

-- Automated backups run every 12 hours
+- Automated backups run periodically (configured in Shepherd)
 - Docker images are automatically updated (managed by Shepherd)

 ## Security

 - Root SSH access is disabled
-- Only `codigo` user can SSH into the server
+- Only the `codigo` user can SSH into the server
 - Sensitive data stored in GitHub secrets and Pulumi config
+- Cloudflare Tunnels provide secure access without exposing ports

 ## Development